javbotero/Outer-Coast/_includes/join-our-team.md

 Applications for the Fall Semester 2022 are due by 11:59 pm AKDT on **October 17, 2021**.

-Applications for the Spring Semester 2023 are due by 11:59 pm AKST on **February 20, 2022**.
+Applications for the Spring Semester 2023 are due by 11:59 pm AKST on **March 1, 2022**.

 Applicants are welcome to apply for both semesters, but must do so by **October 17, 2021** in order to be considered for Fall 2022.